- Frogbit and Duckbit – Great for Beginners

 Those who keep aquariums and are experts speak from experience.

 Frogbit is Low Maintenance, but not Duckweed

-On the other hand, people who have grown duckweed in an aquarium say that it isn’t a low-maintenance floating plant at all.
+On the other hand, people who have grown duckweed in an aquarium say it isn’t a low-maintenance floating plant.

-You can’t just leave it as it spreads over the surface of the aquarium.
-It can lead to oxygen depletion.
+You can’t just leave it as it spreads over the surface of the aquarium because it can lead to oxygen depletion.

 It’s Frogbit’s Flowers that are So Appealing

 As a floating freshwater aquatic plant, duckweed comes with one to four leaves.

 It has a single root of one or two cm in length that dangles in the water.

 When the plant is split, more oval-shaped leaves will grow.

 The duckweed leaves are small, only one to eight mm long, and not more than five mm broad.